GANs vs. VAEs: What is the best generative AI approach?

-Generative adversarial networks and variational autoencoders are two of the most popular approaches for working with generative AI techniques.
-In general, GANs tend to be more widely used with multimedia, while VAEs see more use in signal analysis.
+Generative adversarial networks and variational autoencoders are two of the most popular approaches used for producing AI-generated content.
+In general, GANs tend to be more widely used for generating multimedia, while VAEs see more use in signal analysis.

 How do GANs work?

-GANs were first introduced by Ian Goodfellow and fellow researchers at the University of Montreal in 2014.
+Ian Goodfellow and fellow researchers at the University of Montreal introduced GANs in 2014.
 They have shown tremendous promise in generating many types of realistic data.
-Yann LeCun, chief AI scientist at Meta, has written that GANs and their variations were "the most interesting idea in the last ten years in machine learning."
+Yann LeCun, chief AI scientist at Meta, has written that GANs and their variations are "the most interesting idea in the last ten years in machine learning."

-For starters, they have been used to generate realistic speech, mimicking people for better translations, including matching voices and lip movements.
-They have also translated imagery and differentiated between night and day, as well as delineating dance moves between bodies.
-They are also combined with other AI techniques to improve security and build better AI classifiers.
+For starters, GANs have been used to generate realistic speech, including matching voices and lip movements to produce better translations.
+They have also translated imagery, differentiated between night and day and delineated dance moves between bodies.
+Combined with other AI techniques, they improve security and build better AI classifiers.